fandm-college/rcs.github.io/cluster/faq.md

+---
+sort: 5
+---

+# When will my job run?

+# My job failed (or completed too fast), now what?

 # How do I determine how many resources to request?

 It is important to have a basic understanding of how the amount of CPUs (`--ntasks`) and memory you request for you jobs impacts how/when jobs will run.
 Because the cluster is a campus